sp4c38/AWattPrice/backend/README.md

 The app requests adjusted statistics through `POST /prices/{area}/statistics`.
 The request contains the selected range and the user's ordered price adjustments, so the backend reproduces the displayed ct/kWh value for every interval before calculating duration-weighted statistics.

 Statistics are calculated on demand and are not stored.
-The existing refresher cleanup also prunes SQLite price points, dataset metadata, and import records older than two years plus a one-month safety margin.
+The existing refresher cleanup also prunes SQLite price points and dataset metadata older than two years plus a one-month safety margin.

 Generation mix endpoint compatibility is documented in [docs/generation-mix-data-flow.md](docs/generation-mix-data-flow.md).